klatremis/esphome-for-deye/README.md

 I powered the esp32 from CN2 pin 7&8 with 12V into a USB converter.

 This include all addresses i could see relevant from the inverter.
-Including:
--Changing time of use
+Including Changing time of use, Charge/discharge amps etc.
--Charge/discharge amps
-etc.

 The battery input is commited out as im having a separate rs485 reader for that.